ramonmc1/VBA-Homework/VBA_HW_Code_RMartinez.md

     FinalStockVol = Cells(i, 7)
     TicketName = Cells(i + 1, 1)
     PriceChange = FinPrice - BegPrice
+      'One of the sheets caused a division by zero (There were no values associated with a ticker).
+Added the following to fix the issue.
         If BegPrice <> 0 Then
         PercentChange = PriceChange / BegPrice
         Else
         PercentChange = 0
         End If

-    TotStockVol = Application.WorksheetFunction.Sum(Range("G" & Lasti & ":G" & i))
-    Cells(TicketCount, 9).Value = TicketName
+    'I used the following from one of the class sessions.
+I had to goggle the use of "&" in the range TotStockVol = Application.WorksheetFunction.Sum(Range("G" & Lasti & ":G" & i)) Cells(TicketCount, 9).Value = TicketName
     Cells(TicketCount - 1, 10).Value = PriceChange